*Updated: June 23, 2022

 My email list had grown to close to 4,300 subscribers, yet my open rate was faltering.
-A friend told me, “It’s time to clean up your newsletter list.”
+A friend told me, “It’s time to clean up your email list.”

-Ack: The thought of cleaning up an email list sent shivers down my spine.
-I certainly do not want folks to receive my newsletter if they are not opening it, not seeing it, or no longer interested.
+Ack: The thought of having to clean an email list sent shivers down my spine.
+I certainly do not want folks to receive my newsletter if they are not opening it, not seeing it, or are no longer interested.
 Some folks sign up for contests or they sign up and never come back for one reason or another.
 Newsletter and email fatigue is a real phenomenon, folks.

 This blog post will provide tips on:

 - How to grow an email list and email list management

 - How to stay out of the SPAM pile

 - How to increase your email open rate

 How to Grow an Email List and Email List Management